Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 - Sort into: Keep, Repair, Donate, Recycle

-- Identify gaps - what do you actually need?
+- Identify gaps - what do you need?

 The Five Sustainable Shopping Rules